Serbian leader digs in, slams early elections rally

-BELGRADE - Serbian President Aleksandar Vucic insisted Sunday that he would not cave in to the 140,000 protesters who rallied in the capital overnight demanding early elections, vowing more arrests after clashes broke out.
+BELGRADE - Serbian President Aleksandar Vucic insisted Sunday that he would not cave in to the 140,000 protesters who rallied in the capital overnight demanding early elections, while vowing more arrests following clashes.

-Unlike previous gatherings, which took place without incidents, clashes erupted between demonstrators and riot police.
+Unlike previous gatherings that had passed off without incident, this time police and protesters clashed after Saturday's demonstration.

-"Serbia has won, and you cannot defeat Serbia by violence as some wanted," Vucic said in a public address.
+"Serbia has won, and you cannot defeat Serbia by violence as some wanted," Vucic said in a speech.

-He accused the student-led movement of causing "terror" and promised there would be more arrests over the violence.
+Accusing the student-led movement of causing "terror", he promised more arrests over the violence.

 AFP journalists saw riot police using tear gas and batons as protesters hurled flares and bottles at rows of officers in several clashes following the massive gathering in Belgrade.

-Authorities said 48 officers were injured, one seriously, and put the crowd size at 36,000 -- well below an independent estimate by the Archive of Public Gatherings of around 140,000.
+Authorities said 48 officers had been injured, one seriously, and put the crowd size at 36,000 -- well below an independent estimate by the Archive of Public Gatherings of around 140,000.

-Interior Minister Ivica Dacic said 22 people sought medical help, of whom two were seriously injured.
+Interior Minister Ivica Dacic said 22 people had sought medical help, of whom two were seriously injured.

 - 'This is not the end' -

-Police detained 77 people, with 38 still in custody, according to Dacic.
+Police detained 77 people, and 38 were still in custody, Dacic added.

 "There will be many more arrested for attacking police... this is not the end," Vucic said.

-"Revenge must not be our language, but responsibility must be part of our consciousness," he said.
+"Revenge must not be our language, but responsibility must be part of our consciousness," said the president.

+Later Sunday, eight people were arrested on accusations including planning to block roads and attack state institutions "in order to violently change the state order", the Higher Prosecutor's Office said in a statement.

+After activists called for a protest in front of the prosecutor's office, at least 2,000 people gathered there Sunday evening, according to an AFP photographer.

-Ahead of Saturday's protest, organisers had issued an "ultimatum" for Vucic to call elections -- a demand he rejected well before the rally began.
+Ahead of Saturday's protest, organisers had issued an "ultimatum" for Vucic to call elections -- a demand he had dismissed well before the rally began.

 On Sunday, he reiterated there would not be any national vote before the end of 2026.